-Close always returns 0 (success) for the grcan driver.
+Close always returns 0 (success) for the SpaceWire driver.

 Changing the behaviour of the driver for a device is done via the standard system call ioctl.
-Two arguments must be provided to ioctl, the first being an integer which selects ioctl function and secondly a pointer to data that may be interpreted uniquely for each function.
+Most operating systems support at least two arguments to ioctl, the first being an integer which selects ioctl function and secondly a pointer to data that may be interpreted uniquely for each function.
 A typical ioctl call definition: